 - When activated, the Quotepage highlight color is used to paint the background of the corresponding quotepage ticker row.

-- User data is an editable text column which each symbol contains.
+- User data is an editable text column associated with each symbol.
 It can be added as a column to a quotepage and edited directly, or modified from the setup instruments window

 The “Instrument default“ Preference page